Publications

 Working Papers

-R&R at the RFS (2nd round) July 2025
+R&R at the RFS (2nd round) February 2026

 We consider a dynamic asymmetric information model where firms face multiple investment opportunities and their capital structure is endogenous at all times.
 We identify a new economic force (distinct from Myers (1977)) which leads firms to issue short-term debt and subsequently underinvest in growth options.
 This force, which arises at the optimal mechanism and is time-consistent, generates several new testable predictions.
 Strikingly, we find that greater retained earnings, or cash, can reduce the investment in positive net present value projects by firms with intermediate credit ratings, and that these firms are the most likely to issue short-term debt.

-R&R at the RFS January 2025
+R&R at the RFS February 2026

 August 2025